iqbal-arif/Codecademy/Full_Stack_Engineer/Notes/CSS/CSS-Grid Advanced.md

 ## Grid Template Areas

-The grid-template-areas property allows you to name sections of your web page to use as values in the grid-row-start, grid-row-end, grid-column-start,grid-column-end, and grid-area properties.
-This property is declared on grid containers.
+The grid-template-areas property allows you to name sections of your web page to use as values in the grid-row-start, grid-row-end, grid-column-start,grid-column-end, and grid-area properties. **This property is declared on grid containers**.

 ```
 <div class="container">